 So how does brown fat work?
 Well, when exposed to cold temperatures, such as a chilly room, our body activates a process called thermogenesis.
 During thermogenesis, brown fat generates heat by burning stored energy in the form of fatty acids and glucose.
 This heat production helps to maintain our body temperature within a narrow range, ensuring that we stay warm and comfortable even in colder environments.

-See also How many calories in a small easy peel orange
+See also How many calories are in 12 ounces of mountain dew

 Health Benefits of Brown Fat Activation